 - A fast and effective search function that delivers highly relevant results.

 - Online personalization through integration with finance, accounting, order management systems (OMS) or enterprise resource planning (ERP).

 - Consistent and easy buyer experiences, not only from the desktop but also across mobile and social media platforms.

 - An easy-to-use online catalogue to replace print catalogues as the preferred source of product information.

 - Bespoke purchasing paths.
-Different approaches are needed for repeat and bulk purchases, combined online and person-to-person ordering and product configuration for more complex, customised solutions.
+Different approaches are needed for repeat and bulk purchases, combined online and person-to-person ordering and product configuration for more complex, customized solutions.

 Our B2B ecommerce experts can help you take advantage of the latest trends – talk to us today.